 The New York Worker Center Federation is an autonomous multiracial movement of workers and immigrants organizing across sectors and issues to build the power of the people whose labor fuels this city.
 Through Freedom Cities, the WCF aims to center directly impacted communities in the fight against the Trump administration, leading the movement to create safe communities where everyone can thrive.

-The New York Workers Center Federation (WCF) began with a series of trainings where the stories of individual workers and organizations began to tell the narrative of a powerful emerging movement.
-Over the course of 2 trainings in 2014, nearly 90 immigrant workers from 7 centers connected over their stories of their migration, learned new organizing strategies to gain power in their workplace, and developed strategies around collective issues.
+The New York Workers Center Federation (WCF) began with a year long series of trainings for worker leaders to build the capacity of worker centers.
+During the training the stories of individual workers and organizations began to tell the narrative of a powerful emerging movement.
+Over the course of 4 trainings in 2014, nearly 90 immigrant workers from 7 centers connected over their stories of their migration, learned new organizing strategies to gain power in their workplace, and developed strategies around collective issues.
 One Bangladeshi cab driver responded to the story of an Ecuadorian day laborer, “I realize for the first time, we have the same story- so yes, we have the same struggle.”
 These deep connections do not come out of rapid joint actions or short convenings.
 The trainings brought workers to realize their power came from shared unity and vision.
-During the second training, they voted to create a continuous space for leadership development and joint campaign work.
-Thus, October 14, 2014 marked the official founding of the New York Workers Center Federation.
-New York becomes the first city to with a Federation founded and led by immigrant workers to tackle bigger targets and create more dynamic worker movement.
+During the second training, worker centers saw the potential to create a continuous space for leadership development and joint campaign work.
+Thus, October 14, 2014 marked the official founding of the New York Workers Center Federation to build the capacity and power of worker centers through leadership trainings and joint campaigning.

 We believe that by building multiracial immigrant and worker leadership, WCF can serve as a hub for innovative ideas to inspire and reinvigorate the mainstream labor movement.
 WCF strengthens member organizations by creating a leadership pipeline for the next generation of worker leaders that can lead campaigns and be the voice for the worker rights movement.